caliskanmurat/qgis_partial_histogram_plugin/partial_histogram/README.md

 <sub>*Source:https://gis.stackexchange.com/questions/141320/installing-3rd-party-python-libraries-for-qgis-on-windows*</sub><br/><br/>

 This plugin creates histogram of a part of a raster.
-The histogram is created according to the specified polygon layer.
+The histogram is created according to the specified polygon layer.For correct results please be sure that the layer and the canvas have same coordinate reference system.

 ### Some illustrative examples are shown below:
 <br/>